-- Officer to stand by when normally off duty to be instantly available on call for immediate emergency service for the performance of their regular duties, shall be paid ten (10%) percent of their regular straight time rate of pay for the period of such standby service.
+- 125. EMPLOYEES who, as part of the duties of their positions are required by the Appointing Officer to stand by when normally off duty to be instantly available on call for immediate emergency service for the performance of their regular duties, shall be paid ten (10%) percent of their regular straight time rate of pay for the period of such standby service.
 When such EMPLOYEES are called on to perform their regular duties in emergencies during the period of such standby service, they shall be paid while engaged in such emergency service the usual rate of pay for such service as provided herein.
-Notwithstanding the general provisions of this section, standby pay shall not be allowed in classes whose duties are primarily administrative in nature. - 127.
+Notwithstanding the general provisions of this section, standby pay shall not be allowed in classes whose duties are primarily administrative in nature. - 126.
 Senior Investigators, classification 8126, may be placed on standby status as part of the officer-involved shooting ("OIS") team.
 Employees in classification 8126 shall receive twenty (20%) percent per hour when on OIS standby.
 OIS standby shall be called "duty week" and commences at 8 a.m.
-Monday and ends at 8 a.m. the following Monday. - 128.
-EMPLOYEES in classification 9155 and 9156 shall receive twenty-five (25%) percent of their regular straight time rate of pay for standby service. - 129.
+Monday and ends at 8 a.m. the following Monday.

+- 127. EMPLOYEES in classification 9155 and 9156 shall receive twenty-five (25%) percent of their regular straight time rate of pay for standby service. - 128.
 No EMPLOYEE shall be compensated for standby service unless the Appointing Officer or its designee assigns said EMPLOYEE to such standby service.